 MAKING OUR WAY BACK TO REYKJAVIK

-From Fludir, we made our way back to Reykjavik with a stop over at Seljalandsfoss Waterfall and a cheeky last visit to the Blue Lagoon.
-Relaxed and floppy, we came back to the city – not without a quick stop to pet the majestic Icelandic horses! – and traded our rental car for a City Card to explore the many outdoor thermal pools and the excellent vegan food scene (article coming soon!)
+From Fludir, we made our way back to Reykjavik with a stopover at Seljalandsfoss Waterfall and a cheeky last visit to the Blue Lagoon.
+Relaxed and floppy, we came back to the city – not without a quick stop to pet the majestic Icelandic horses! – and traded our rental car for a City Card to explore the many outdoor thermal pools and the excellent vegan food scene.

 For more Iceland South Coast daytrip ideas, check out my friend Danielle’s guide!

-Heartfelt thanks to TripCreator, Icelandair and Visit Reykjavik.
-As always, your receive my honest opinion no matter who is footing the bill.
+Heartfelt thanks to TripCreator, Icelandair and Visit Reykjavik for helping with creating amazing Iceland self drive tours.
+As always, you receive my honest opinion no matter who is footing the bill.